wudidingdong/Research-team/content/publication/journal-article/2020_NEPL/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: '*Neural Processing Letters*, 52(3)'
+publication: '*Circuits, Systems, and Signal Processing*, 40'
 publication_short: ''

-abstract: In this paper, exponential synchronization of a class of nonlinearly coupled complex dynamical networks with time-varying delay is investigated.
-A novel distributed controller combined with pinning impulsive method is designed by selecting the systems with largest norms of errors to be controlled at every impulsive instant.
-By introducing the adaptive control protocol into the negative feedback controller, suitable control gains are obtained and therefore, the control cost is efficiently saved.
-Based on the Lyapunov stability theory and some mathematical techniques, some novel leader-following synchronization criteria are derived.
-Furthermore, with consideration of time-varying impulsive effects, the obtained results are extended to a more complicated situation.
-Finally, two numerical examples are performed to illustrate the effectiveness of the theoretical analysis.
+abstract: The leader-following issue for a class of nonlinearly coupled complex networks with multiple time-varying delays was investigated in this study.
+A distributed controller was introduced for realizing the exponential synchronization of the complex network with different delay scales that are known in advance.
+The Lyapunov stability theorem and mathematical induction method were used to obtain delay-dependent criteria for global impulsive synchronization.
+Additionally, an adaptive strategy was adopted to establish appropriate impulsive intervals suitable for various delays.
+The fact that the proposed adaptive scheme is more general and less conservative enables the effective release of the constriction caused by unknown delay scales.
+Furthermore, the pinning impulsive control method enables the control cost to be further reduced.
+Finally, several numerical simulations were performed to evaluate the effectiveness of the mathematical deductions.

 # Summary.
 An optional shortened abstract.
-summary: Exponential synchronization, distributed impulsive control, pinning adaptive control, time-varying delay, complex networks
+summary: Various delay sizes, pinning impulsive control, adaptive impulsive intervals, exponential synchronization.

 tags:
   - Source Themes